What is the AI and News Open Challenge?

 What is your definition of releasing as “open source”?

 Software that is available for anyone to use or build upon at the conclusion of the grant period.
-You will own your platform, but you will have to share the software you develop under a GNU General Public License (GPL) (or other open source license, by agreement with us) and any content, documents, manuals or instructions under Creative Commons licensing.
+You will own your platform, but you will have to share the software you develop under a GNU General Public License (GPL) or MPL 2.0 (or other open source license, by agreement with us) and any content, documents, manuals or instructions under Creative Commons licensing.

 What is the AI Initiative’s intellectual property licensing policy?